lnbits/lnbits/docs/guide/wallets.md

 ===============

 LNbits can run on top of many lightning-network funding sources.
-Currently there is support for CLightning, LND, LNbits, LNPay, lntxbot and OpenNode, with more being added regularily.
+Currently there is support for CLightning, LND, LNbits, LNPay, lntxbot and OpenNode, with more being added regularly.

 A backend wallet can be configured using the following LNbits environment variables: